THEWHITEBOY503/ConnMudaeClone/README.md

 This project was written with the assistance of ChatGPT, a large language model trained by [OpenAI](https://openai.com/). [(Their GitHub)](https://github.com/openai)

 ## Licensing
 This project is licensed under the MIT license.
 It's free, but I'm sure you knew that, given that it's open-source and freely available on GitHub.
 If you'd like to put your own spin on this project, please feel absolutely free to!
 However, this software is provided "as-is", with no warranty of any kind, express or implied.
+For more information on the MIT license as it applies to this project, [Please see the licensing file here.](https://github.com/THEWHITEBOY503/ConnMudaeClone/blob/main/LICENSE)